-The College's free reserves stood at the year end at £8,033,077 (2021: £6,741,122), being its total unrestricted reserves of £51,140,566 less that part of those reserves committed to functional assets (represented by the total of its tangible fixed assets) of £43,107,489.
-The College seeks to ensure that its free reserves stand in excess of one year's expenditure at current levels.
-Free reserves at the year-end represented 127% (2021: 116%) of expenditure incurred during the year.
+The College's free reserves stood at the year end at £5,067,785, being its unrestricted reserves and long-term debt totalling £64,814,883 less the amount committed to functional assets (represented by the total of its tangible fixed assets) of £59,747,098.
+Free reserves provide a notional measure of resources available for general purposes which are not restricted or committed.
+The College seeks to ensure that its free reserves approximate or exceed one year's expenditure at current levels.
+Free reserves at the year-end represented 70% of expenditure incurred during the year.
+Long-term debt is excluded from the calculation on the basis that the College will accrue sufficient additional reserves to repay the debts when due.